chapagaisa/LabML/README.md

 LoadImageHere.java
 ---------------------------------------------
 In this file I am loading the Image taken from the camera to run the face contour and graphic overlay after detecting face.
+Also, this code calls activities GraphicOverlay.java and LoadImageHere.java.

 MainActivity.java